Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 There is no parking for cars or bicycles at the school premises in Þórunnartún 2.

-Lighting and acoustics are generally not good in the school premises for the average person.
-There are a lot of fluorescent lights in the ceiling and no soundproofing in the corridors.
-Visitors are therefore encouraged to bring their own sound and light-attenuating equipment.
+Lighting and acoustics in the school building are generally not well suited for people with sensory needs.
+There is extensive use of fluorescent ceiling lights and no sound absorption in the corridors.
+Visitors are therefore encouraged to bring their own sound- and light-dampening equipment

-Private spaces are being prepared in the school's premises in Stakkahlíð and Laugarnes.
+Private spaces for students and staff are located in the school's premises in Stakkahlíð and Laugarnes.

 The school's premises in Laugarnes and Þórunnartún 2 are unfortunately not accessible to blind and visually impaired people and those who use canes without assistance.